(Last revised November 4, 2018)

 d.
 NESSA Double-handed Championship (The George O’Day Trophy)

 e.
-NESSA Team Racing Championship (The Fritz Mark Trophy)
+NESSA Team Racing Championship (The Presidents Trophy)

 f.
 NESSA Team Racing Tournament (Jim Terkelsen Trophy)